syscover/admin/readme.md

 **8 - include this arrays in config/auth.php**

-Set this default values, for JWT can create pulsar user
+Set this default values, for laravel passport can create pulsar user
 ```
 'defaults' => [
     'guard'     => 'admin',